Read Annie’s essays on relational trauma, family systems, and building a strong inner foundation

 Annie Wright, LMFT

-Licensed Marriage & Family Therapist · Relational Trauma Specialist · W.W.
-Norton Author
+Licensed Marriage & Family Therapist · Relational Trauma Specialist · Author, W.W.
+Norton 2027

 In my 15,000+ clinical hours working with driven, ambitious people, including Silicon Valley executives, physicians, and founders, I've encountered a specific kind of confusion that doesn't resolve on its own: the confusion that follows a relationship with someone who didn't have a conscience.
 That particular aftermath has a distinct clinical signature.
 It was underserved by the available content.
 That gap is why this course exists.

 I'm a licensed psychotherapist (LMFT #95719) and trauma-informed executive coach.
 I'm the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center I built, scaled, and successfully exited.
-I'm a regular contributor to Psychology Today, and my expert commentary has appeared in USA Today, Forbes, Business Insider, Inc., NBC, and The Information.
+I'm a regular contributor to Psychology Today, and my expert commentary has appeared in USA Today, Forbes, Business Insider, NBC News, and The Information.
 I'm currently writing my first book with W.W.
 Norton.

 15,000+ Clinical Hours